 Invaded and conquered over the centuries by the Assyrians, Ayyubids, Babylonians, Byzantines, Mamluks and Ottomans, it was Turkey's

 defeat in World War I, and the subsequent influence of the French

 that transformed the country into the modern land we know today.

-At that war's conclusion, the Lebanese economy had been destroyed, hundreds of thousands were killed, and part of the country was left in ruins.
-Despite the ending turmoil the Lebanese government and people established a more equitable political system, and began in earnest to rebuild the damaged infrastructure of their country.
+At the war's conclusion, the Lebanese economy had been destroyed, hundreds of thousands were killed, and part of the country was left in ruins.
+Despite the chaos and turmoil, the Lebanese government and people established a more equitable political system, and began rebuilding the damaged infrastructure of their country.